gammasoft71/xtd/tools/xtdc/README.md

 xtdc is project management command line tool.

+xttdc can create a new project on many templates.

-You can create, build, run, install, open, ... a project.
+xtdc can build, open, run, install, test or uninstall an existing project.

-# Templates
+# Templates project

 xtdc contians many project template.
 All project listed below are created with CMake and target your system (Visual Studio on Windows, Xcode on macOS and Code::Blocks or makefile on Linux).

-## GUI Application :
+## GUI Application sdk :

 * xtd (c++)
 * cocoa (objective-c)